Playland at the PNE is Vancouver’s amusement park with all kinds of rides including a roller coaster, bumper cars and fun kiddy rides.

 Playland is Vancouver’s amusement park.
 It usually runs on weekends in the late spring and early fall, and daily in the summer, except for the last three weeks leading up to the September Long Weekend when the place turns into the Pacific National Exhibition, or PNE.

-Last year, Playland was open on select dates between June 3rd and August 8th.
-In 2024 Playland operates from Saturday, May 18th, until Friday, August 16th (after which the PNE Fair starts up and runs until September 2nd).
+Playland is open on select dates between mid-May and mid-August.
+In 2025 the attraction operates from Saturday, May 17th, until Friday, August 15th (after which the PNE Fair starts up and runs until September 1st).
 During the fair there are all sorts of rides.
 There are also concerts, shows and other fun things to see and do!

 For tickets and full details about the amusement park, visit the PNE/Playland website.